Chart Color Schemes

 Educational achievement in Norman Park places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

 Educational attainment in Norman Park is notably higher than broader benchmarks.
-Among residents aged 15+, 50.6% hold university qualifications, compared to 25.7% in Queensland and 30.4% nationally.
-Bachelor degrees are the most common at 34.3%, followed by postgraduate qualifications (10.9%) and graduate diplomas (5.4%).
-Vocational pathways account for 23.8% of qualifications, with advanced diplomas at 10.3% and certificates at 13.5%.
+Specifically, 50.6% of residents aged 15 and above hold university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% nationally.
+This educational advantage is reflected in the types of qualifications held: Bachelor degrees are most common at 34.3%, followed by postgraduate qualifications at 10.9% and graduate diplomas at 5.4%.
+Vocational pathways also play a significant role, with 23.8% of residents aged 15 and above holding such qualifications, including advanced diplomas (10.3%) and certificates (13.5%).

 Frequently Asked Questions - Education